Quickly exit this site by pressing the Escape key Leave this site

 3.14.1.3 If scoping is considered appropriate (having regard to the principles of proportionality, fairness, natural justice and the guidance), the manager should agree its scope and parameters with HR and PSD including whether it is necessary and appropriate to discuss the allegation with the employee concerned.
 At the conclusion of the scoping the manager shall complete a report (with HR support), detailing the outcome of the scoping and a recommendation as to how the allegation should be dealt with.
 In all cases the assessment as to how the allegation shall be handled, whether scoping has taken place or not, will remain with PSD as the final decision maker.

-3.14.1.4 If at any stage of the process it is believed that the initial assessment should be altered the matter will be referred back to the superintendent PSD or other designated individual who will reassess the case and notify the HR representative of any changes to their assessment.
+3.14.1.4 If at any stage of the process it is believed that the initial assessment should be altered the matter will be referred back to the Superintendent PSD or other designated individual who will reassess the case and notify the HR representative of any changes to their assessment.
 The HR representative will, in turn, notify the employee as soon as reasonably practicable of the new assessment.

 3.14.2 Should the matter be serious enough to justify more thorough consideration, an investigation into the circumstances of the allegation(s) must be conducted before any formal disciplinary meeting or hearing can be considered.
-An investigating officer will be appointed by the senior leadership team (SLT).
+An investigating officer will be appointed by the SLT.
 The investigating officer will be required to dedicate the appropriate amount of time to the investigation.
 Wherever possible, the aim is to complete the entire process i.e. from start of investigation to any disciplinary outcome as expeditiously as possible.
 A guide for investigating officers gives advice and guidance on conducting an investigation.
 The investigating officer will usually attend any meeting/hearing to present the management case.

 3.14.3 The employee should be informed at the earliest opportunity of the decision to commence an investigation including the following:

 a1) The investigating officer will disclose as much information as they consider appropriate in the circumstances to enable the employee to prepare for the interview.
 In making this consideration, the investigating officer should consider whether there are good reasons for withholding certain evidence obtained prior to the interview and if there are no such reasons then the police staff member should normally be provided with all relevant evidence obtained, together with any supporting evidence the investigator may wish to provide.
-This timescale may be shorter where the issues for consideration are not complex or in agreement with the employee and their trade union representative/workplace colleague;
+This time scale may be shorter where the issues for consideration are not complex or in agreement with the employee and their trade union representative/ workplace colleague;

-3.14.4 At all stages the employee under investigation has the right to be represented by a workplace colleague, an official of a Trade Union as set out in s10 (3) of the Employment Relations Act 1999 or a representative of Unison if they are a member.
+3.14.4 At all stages the employee under investigation has the right to be represented by a workplace colleague, an official of a trade union as set out in s10 (3) of the Employment Relations Act 1999 or a representative of Unison if they are a member.
 Unison is well versed in the disciplinary protocol and should be viewed as being present to observe that the process operates fairly and within the rules.

-3.14.5 Where an employee is not a member of Unison, they should contact human resources with any questions they may have about the process.
+3.14.5 Where an employee is not a member of Unison, they should contact Human Resources with any questions they may have about the process.
 This measure is intended to minimise any anxiety caused by lack of understanding of the disciplinary procedure.
-However, human resources will not represent the individual.
+However, Human Resources will not represent the individual.

-3.14.6 Upon completion of the investigation, the investigator will email their investigation report and all relevant documentation to the superintendent PSD or other designated individual.
-The superintendent PSD or other designated individual will review the investigation report provided by the investigating officer and with advice and guidance from a human resources representative (where required) will make a final assessment with regard to any further action necessary.
+3.14.6 Upon completion of the investigation, the investigator will email their investigation report and all relevant documentation to the Superintendent PSD or other designated individual.
+The Superintendent PSD or other designated individual will review the investigation report provided by the investigating officer and with advice and guidance from a Human Resources representative (where required) will make a final assessment with regard to any further action necessary.

-3.14.7 Where it is felt that, on balance, the matter should be dealt with by way of a misconduct meeting or a gross misconduct hearing, superintendent PSD or other designated individual will record a rationale for that decision and arrange, through HR, for the individual and their line manager/SLT to be notified accordingly.
+3.14.7 Where it is felt that, on balance, the matter should be dealt with by way of a misconduct meeting or a gross misconduct hearing, Superintendent PSD or other designated individual will record a rationale for that decision and arrange, through HR, for the individual and their line manager/ SLT to be notified accordingly.

-3.14.7.1 It will be Human Resources responsibility for ensuring that the individual is notified accordingly and the local SLT’s responsibility for making all arrangements concerning the meeting/hearing, including the completion and issue of paperwork bundles, and the arrangements for the day including administration of the process; such as the date, time and location of the meeting and the panel members.
+3.14.7.1 It will be Human Resources responsibility for ensuring that the individual is notified accordingly and the local SLT’s responsibility for making all arrangements concerning the meeting/ hearing, including the completion and issue of paperwork bundles, and the arrangements for the day including administration of the process; such as the date, time and location of the meeting and the panel members.

-3.14.8 Where the final assessment is that there are no breaches of the standards of professional behaviour sufficiently serious to warrant formal disciplinary action, or which indicate that the employee has failed to work in accordance with their contract of employment or abide by workplace rules, there may be no further action or they may defer the matter to allow it to be dealt with by alternative means, such as practice requiring improvement (formerly management action) under L1100 Protocol – Capability: police staff.
+3.14.8 Where the final assessment is that there are no breaches of the Standards of Professional Behaviour sufficiently serious to warrant formal disciplinary action, or which indicate that the employee has failed to work in accordance with their contract of employment or abide by workplace rules, there may be no further action or they may defer the matter to allow it to be dealt with by alternative means, such as Practice Requiring Improvement (formerly Management Action) under L 1100 Protocol – Capability: Police Staff.

 3.15 Suspension